waithiran22/Counting-Cars/README.md

 ### speed - state license plate
 <img src="CarGraphs/speedVSlicenseplate1.png" height = 300, width = 450>

+This is a segmented bar chart that displays the distribution of car speeds within different ranges for cars from different license plate states (IA for Iowa, IL for Illinois, and MI for Michigan).

 ```
 #Categorizing the speeds into ranges